iankristoper/Exception-Handling/README.md

 # Exception-Handling
-This is where my practice code in exception handling
+This is where my practice code in Exception Handling